 COMLEX-USA Level 2-CE

-With the exception of pretest questions (or tryouts), which do not contribute to the scores candidates receive, each test question contributes equally to the candidate’s score.
-The total reported score is a model-based scaled score that takes into account the response to each question and its psychometric properties.
+With the exception of pretest questions, which do not contribute to the scores candidates receive, each test question contributes equally to the candidate’s score.
+The total reported score is a model-based standard score that takes into account the response to each question and the psychometric properties of the examination.

-The minimum passing score for all COMLEX-USA examinations is based solely on a candidate’s performance on the total examination, not on performance in individual content areas.
-Score reports include graphical performance profiles summarizing strengths and weaknesses for areas outlined in the blueprint.
+A passing score for all COMLEX-USA Levels is based solely on a candidate’s performance on the total examination, not on a candidate’s performance in individual content areas.
+Score reports display a graphical representation of performance profiles that summarizes strengths and weaknesses in relation to the examination blueprint.

 COMLEX-USA computer-based examinations are administered continuously throughout the year.
 Osteopathic medical schools receive summary reports at the end of the annual testing cycle.
-COMLEX-USA school summary reports include school information compared with the national average performance.
+COMLEX-USA school summary reports provide school-level in comparison to the national average performance.

 COMLEX-USA Level 1, Level 2-CE and Level 3 examinations replaced the Part I, II and III examinations in 1998, 1997, 1995 respectively.

 - The scores reported for Parts I, II and III after 1988 are 3-digit standard scores for the whole examinations.
-Scores reported for Parts I and II before 1987 are the minimum scaled scores (2-digit) among all the component scores of the examinations.
-Score reported for Part III are scaled scores (2-digit) for the whole examination.
+Scores reported for Parts I and II before 1987 are the minimum standard scores (2-digit) among all the component scores of the examinations.
+Score reported for Part III are standard scores (2-digit) for the whole examination.

 |Standard Deviation (approx.)